coreders/mars-robot-simulation-test/README.md

 The control interface allows you to control a simulated robot navigating on a simulated Mars planet that is a flat 5x5 grid.

 ## Demo
-The latest build of the app can be axxessed here : https://coreders.github.io/mars-robot-simulation-test/robot-control-frontend/dist/
+The latest build of the app can be accessed here : https://coreders.github.io/mars-robot-simulation-test/robot-control-frontend/dist/

 ## How to build